V-Sekai/manuals/docs/decisions/20211031-keep-a-changelog.md

 ### Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams

 Keep a changelog.

+1. Use the https://github.com/V-Sekai/v-sekai-proposals repository as a placeholder.
+1. Delay migrations to main project repository to a later date.

 ### If this enhancement will not be used often, can it be worked around with a few lines of script?